54nd339/Portfolio/content/projects/Chess.md

 showInProjects: true
 ---

 Chess AI made with Alpha-Beta Pruning algorithm.
+The AI is unbeatable with a depth of 4.
+The AI is also able to detect checkmate and stalemate.